FormidableLabs/formidable-playbook/docs/frontend/webpack-source-maps.md

 just the "costs" of doing the right thing.

 * **Debug against original source files**: This is huge.
-Debugging single application bundles is awkward, and debugging large minififed code chunks is downright impossible.
+Debugging single application bundles is awkward, and debugging large minified code chunks is downright impossible.
 * **Easy in development / open source**: For development time or projects that don't care if the full source is publicly served via source maps, integrating